 The series was supported by a navigable workbook, filled with tips and resources for a healthy festive period, before kicking off the year with ‘The Big Stretch’ global exercise challenge.

+We built a campaign that put a fun spin on the classic New Year fitness drive to brush aside the pressure and get everyone moving more.
 The Workplace-led campaign grabbed colleagues’ attention with a series of fun gifs and memes and calls to action to challenge themselves in support of BT’s charity partners.
 We also created a Blue Monday Spotify playlist to help everyone get through the year’s (alleged) gloomiest day.

-Our ‘All About The Gs’ campaign delivered a relentless approach to messaging consistency tied with localisation for launch cities and a full ‘5 Days of 5G’ launch week of activities.
 We also created a ground-breaking internal influencer programme, recruiting 25 ‘5G Makers’ to become pro-level content creators.
-They fanned out across the business to tell the story of 5G; by colleagues, for colleagues.
+They fanned out across the business to tell the story of 5G, by colleagues, for colleagues.

 “…re-defined employee engagement.”

-We thought so too..
+We thought so too.

 Our work for the Orange global sponsorship team has included a ‘Games of Change’ campaign that encouraged football fans in Africa to collect and exchange discarded plastic for much-needed grassroots kit, much of which was made from recycled plastic itself; everything from boots and shirts, to nets and pitches.
 We also created a ‘Future of Sponsorship’ guide that helped teams adapt their approach to sponsorship properties and events during the Covid-19 pandemic, and more importantly, start looking at things from a new perspective for a post-lockdown future.